10 Fun Ways to Repurpose Your Moving Boxes 2023 | Great Movers NYC

 Play Kitchen

-If you have a lot of large boxes, you can make a complete play kitchen complete with fridge, oven and pantry.
+If you have a lot of large boxes, you can make a complete play kitchen complete with fridge, oven, and pantry.
 You can even involve your child in its creation by having them tape/glue together the pieces and choosing what items to put into the pantry.
-To make it more realistic add in details like a faucet for the sink (you can use the top of a plastic pump dispenser for the faucet) and the knobs for the oven.
-The more you effort you put into make it as ‘real’ as possible, the better it will look.
+To make it more realistic, add in details like a faucet for the sink (you can use the top of a plastic pump dispenser for the faucet) and the knobs for the oven.
+The more effort you put into making it as ‘real’ as possible, the better it will look.
 And, more importantly, the more your child will have fun using it!

 Sell Your Boxes

-If you don’t care about the money, you can use a site liked Free Cycle or even U-Haul customer connect to offer your boxes to another person who is moving.
+If you don’t care about the money, you can use a site like Free Cycle or even the U-Haul customer connect to offer your boxes to another person who is moving.

 There are probably a dozen other ways you can repurpose your moving boxes, but hopefully these ideas can give you some inspiration.